-The Company incorporated a subsidiary in the United Kingdom during the year.
-However, the subsidiary has no activity as of December 31, 2014 and as such, has no undistributed earnings.
+The Company incorporated a subsidiary in the United Kingdom in 2014.
+However, the subsidiary has minimal activity which resulted in a net loss for the year ended December 31, 2015 and as such, has no undistributed earnings.

 In general, if the Company experiences a greater than 50% aggregate change in ownership of certain significant stockholders over a three-year period (a Section 382 ownership change), utilization of its pre-change net operating loss carryforwards is subject to an annual limitation under Section 382 of the Internal Revenue Code (and similar state laws).
 The annual limitation generally is determined by multiplying the value of the Company's stock at the time of such ownership change (subject to certain adjustments) by the applicable long-term tax-exempt rate.
 Such limitations may result in expiration of a portion of the net operating loss carryforwards before utilization and may be substantial.
-The ability of the Company to use its net operating loss carryforwards may be limited or lost if the Company experienced one or more Section 382 ownership changes in connection with past offerings of its stock or as a result of future changes in its stock ownership.
+The ability of the Company to use its net operating loss carryforwards may be limited or lost if the Company experiences a Section 382 ownership change in connection with offerings or as a result of future changes in its stock ownership.
 Losses from a specific period may be subject to multiple limitations, and would generally be limited by the lowest of those limitations.

 The Company has determined that a Section 382 ownership change occurred in 2002, and as such, losses incurred prior to that date are subject to an annual limitation of at least \$64,000.
 Additionally, the Company has determined that a Section 382 ownership change occurred in 2007, and as such, losses incurred prior to that date are subject to an annual limitation of at least \$762,000.
-The Company evaluated Section 382 ownership changes subsequent to 2007 through 2014 and concluded that a Section 382 ownership change occurred in 2013 as a result of the initial public offering, the Company's private placement and other transactions that have occurred since 2007.
+The Company evaluated Section 382 ownership changes subsequent to 2007 through September 30, 2015 and concluded that a Section 382 ownership change occurred in 2013 as a result of the initial public offering.
 As such, losses incurred prior to that date are subject to an annual limitation of at least \$6.7 million.

-The Company had unrecognized tax benefits of approximately \$0.2 million as of January 1, 2013.
-As the 2012 R&D tax credit was not yet enacted into current law, no R&D credit was reflected on the 2012 provision.
-As a result, the Company recognized an increase in the unrecognized tax benefit associated with the federal R&D credit carryover in the year ended December 31, 2013 related to the periods ending December 31, 2012 and 2013.
-As of December 31, 2014, the total unrecognized tax benefits were approximately \$1.0 million and of this total, none would reduce the Company's effective tax rate if recognized.
+As of December 31, 2015 and 2014, the total unrecognized tax benefits were approximately \$2.0 million and \$1.0 million, respectively, and of this total, none would reduce the Company's effective tax rate if recognized.
 The Company does not anticipate a significant change in total unrecognized tax benefits or the Company's effective tax rate due to the settlement of audits or the expiration of statutes of limitations within the next twelve months.
 Furthermore, the Company does not expect any cash settlement with the taxing authorities as a result of these unrecognized tax benefits as the Company has sufficient unutilized carryforward attributes to offset the tax impact of these adjustments.

 The Company has determined that there may be a future limitation on the Company's ability to utilize its entire federal R&D credit carryover.
-Therefore, the Company recognized an uncertain tax benefit associated with the federal R&D credit carryover during the year ended December 31, 2014, as follows (in thousands):
+Therefore, the Company recognized an uncertain tax benefit associated with the federal R&D credit carryover during the years ended December 31, 2015 and 2014, as follows (in thousands):

-Balance at December 31, 2012 \$ 207

-Increases related to 2013 197

-Increases related to prior periods 177

-Balance at December 31, 2013 581
+Balance at December 31, 2013 \$ 581

 Increases related to 2014 425

 Increases related to prior periods

-Balance at December 31, 2014 \$ 1,006
+Balance at December 31, 2014 1,006

+Increases related to 2015 940

+Increases related to prior periods 10

+Balance at December 31, 2015 \$ 1,956